 - Previous complaints against the animal

 A previous dog bite necessarily establishes a dog’s vicious propensity.
-Unlike a previous dog bite, however, the factors listed above do not necessarily establish vicious propensity.
+Unlike a previous dog bite, however, the factors listed above do not necessarily establish a vicious propensity.
 The facts of the specific dog bite in question will still influence whether the dog has vicious propensities that an owner should have been aware of before a dog bite took place.
 This is one of many reasons why it is important to speak with a New York dog bite lawyer who will effectively represent your interests and legal claim.